InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Results and Discussion

 \subsection{Intermediate QSPR Model 1}

 Once the optimal bin locations (candidate) are identified using GA, we compute the AUC for both the optical spectra and their second derivatives using these bins.
 Table \ref{tab:feature_descriptions} lists all 8 features and their description.
 These spectral features are then combined with the corresponding processing conditions to form the complete input feature set.
 Using this feature set, we train a variety of regression models and evaluate their performance.
-We explored several categories of models: linear models (Linear Regression, LASSO, Ridge, and Elastic Net), tree-based ensemble models (Random Forest and Gradient Boosting), as well as Support Vector Regression and K-Nearest Neighbors.
-Among these, tree-based ensemble models consistently provided the best predictive performance.
+We explored several categories of algorithms: linear algorithms (Linear Regression, LASSO, Ridge), tree-based ensemble algorithms (Random Forest and Gradient Boosting), as well as Support Vector Regression, K-Nearest Neighbors, and Gaussian regression.
+Among these, tree-based ensemble algorithms consistently provided the best predictive performance.
+Table \ref{tab:all_model_results} (Appendix \ref{appendix2}) shows the performance of various algorithms.

-Tree-based models likely performed better because of their ability to capture nonlinear relationships and interactions between the features, which are essential for modeling the complex dependence of conductivity on the material's spectral characteristics and processing parameters in doped conjugated polymers.
-In contrast, linear models generally assume additive, independent effects and may struggle to capture the couplings present in such systems unless explicit feature engineering is performed.
-Tree-based models automatically learn hierarchical decision rules, can accommodate both categorical and continuous features, and do not require assumptions about feature distributions, making them robust to outliers.
-The robustness to outliers is particularly advantageous in our context, where conductivity can vary by up to two orders of magnitude due to variations in processing conditions.
-Also, these models require minimal preprocessing, such as feature scaling or normalization, making them highly suitable for our workflow.
+Tree-based models outperformed linear alternatives by effectively capturing the nonlinear interactions and feature couplings inherent in doped conjugated polymer systems.
+Unlike linear models, which often require extensive feature engineering to handle complex dependencies, tree-based methods automatically learn hierarchical decision rules across categorical and continuous data.
+This approach is particularly advantageous in our workflow as it requires minimal preprocessing and remains robust to outliers, a critical factor given that conductivity can vary by two orders of magnitude due to processing variations.